Neutral / cushion / high arch

 Adidas Adizero Boston Boost 6 size and fit

-The 6th iteration of the Adidas Adizero Boston Boost has a standard running shoe length.
+The 6th iteration of the Adidas Adizero Boston Boost has a standard running shoe length, which is different from the previous version.
 It comes in a variety of sizes that adhere to the preferences of runners.
 Its width runs from medium to narrow, so it’s more aimed at runners who have narrow or medium-sized feet.
-Its low volume construction makes it more responsive when used for racing and trainings as it doesn’t restrict the natural movement of the foot.
+Its low volume construction makes it more responsive when used for racing and training as it doesn’t restrict the natural movement of the foot.

 The AdiWear tech is a rubber material that is non-marking.
 Located in the heel area, it provides traction and durability that combats wear and tear.
 Continental Rubber is one of the most reliable components when it comes to outsole units.
 This rubber compound offers traction over a variety of surface conditions, even wet ones.
 So, runners get more confidence when running in puddles or slippery floors.